FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 1 - Feasability Study and Project Plan.md

   * Have we used or know anyone who has used the data storage mechanism?

 ####2.4.3 Analysis of Alternatives
+Refer to [Appendix B](#42-appendix-b---feasibility-matrix) for the feasibility matrix which contains scoring.

 **Website Construction Analysis:**